Brown-University-Library/geodata_rigeodb/README.md

 - Legal / statistical boundaries for the same areas. "b" features for reference mapping.

-- 5-year American Community Survey (ACS) socio-economic, population, and housing tables (updated annually), and 2020 census tables for county subdivisions, ZCTAs, and tracts.
+- 5-year American Community Survey (ACS) socio-economic, population, and housing tables (updated annually) and 2020 census tables for county subdivisions, ZCTAs, and tracts.
+Counts of business establishments by industry for ZCTAs (updated annually).
 Variables can be identified using the lookup table for each dataset.
 Each ACS variable comes with four columns: an estimate, a margin of error, a percent total, and a margin of error for the percent total. "c" tables can be joined to "a" features using GEOIDLONG columns.

 - Point features for colleges and universities, preK-12 schools, public libraries, and hospitals. "d" features updated annually.